 Threadworms - named after their thread-like appearance - are parasitic worms which infect the large intestines of humans.
-Also known as pinworms, the parasite are common in the UK and particularly prevalent in children under 10 years old.
+Also known as pinworms, the parasite is common in the UK and particularly prevalent in children under 10.

-Prevalence rates of threadworms among British children is believed to be as high as 50%.
+Prevalence rates of threadworms among British children are believed to be as high as 50%.

-While threadworms are often spread through a lack of good personal hygiene, it's important to be aware that they can affect anyone from any socio-economic communities.
+While threadworms are often spread through a lack of good personal hygiene, it's important to be aware that they can affect anyone from any socio-economic community.

-The eggs can survive for up to 2 weeks, residing under finger nails, on clothing articles, children's toys, in bedding or on pets - though it's important to note that threadworms do not infect pets.
-But pets can carry the eggs, which can then be transferred to human hands when they are stroked.
+The eggs can survive for up to 2 weeks, residing under fingernails, on clothing articles, children's toys, in bedding or on pets - though it's important to note that threadworms do not infect pets.
+But pets can carry the eggs, which can then be transferred to human hands when stroked.

-It's important to maintain a high standard of hygiene while treating threadworms, as it is very easy to infect other people or become reinfected from contaminated surfaces.
+Maintaining a high hygiene standard while treating threadworms is important, as it is very easy to infect other people or become reinfected by contaminated surfaces.

 The parasites leech off of glucose (sugars) in the intestines.